 Policy Number Title Family Name Company / Organisation Title Family Name Company / Organisation 3.1 Legally compliant?
 3.2 Sound?
 4.Unsound because it is not: 5.
 Reasons for not being legally compliant/sound 6.
-Change(s Site Allo compl compliant?
-S. Reasons for not being legally compliant/sound If I can be of further assistance, please do not hesitate to contact me Yours sincerely James Harris Administrative Assistant CCS Contract Management Chichester District Council Flooding Attached are photographs showing the flooding in this area from recent years.
+Change(s) needed to make the Site Allocation DPD legally compliant and sound.
+7. Attend and give evidence at the hearing part of the examination?
+8. Reasons for appearing at examination If I can be of further assistance, please do not hesitate to contact me Yours sincerely James Harris Administrative Assistant CCS Contract Management Chichester District Council Flooding Attached are photographs showing the flooding in this area from recent years.
 Groundwater flooding issues in relation to the plan have not yet been reviewed or accessed by the lead local flood authority as they were not notified of this consultation.
 The developers are intending to build an access bridge over the River Wey in addition to the existing culvert.
 This is likely to increase any flooding issues.
 The proposed access road crosses an area of the site which is often flooded, and is currently flood zone 2.
 As noted by Thames Water, development here will transfer floodwater into a SP1 zone, risking contamination of drinking water supply.
-This document is submitted on behalf of the following people who previously objected at the last stage and felt that their views were not taken into account: Kevin Rait Loria Rait Haider Fekaiki Rudi Fekaiki Marci Bourne Chris Paillips Louisa McClean Helen Morton Chris Barrett Sarah Finbow Carl Hewitt Lyndsay Irvine Michael Irvine Bennedicte Ross Daniel Butterworth Margaret Adlam Michael Adlam Stefan Beck Zoe Otter Bernadette Hewitt Chris Eaves s) needed to make the ocation DPD legally bliant and sound.
-7. Attend and give evidence at the hearing part of the examination?
-8. Reasons for appearing at examination
+This document is submitted on behalf of the following people who previously objected at the last stage and felt that their views were not taken into account: Kevin Rait Lorna Rait Haider Fekaiki Rudi Fekaiki Marci Bourne Chris Phillips Louisa McClean Helen Morton Chris Barrett Sarah Middler Jason Middler Jason Middler Sarah Finbow Carl Hewitt Lyndsay Irvine Michael Irvine Bennedicte Ross Daniel Butterworth Margaret Adlam Michael Adlam Stefan Beck Simon Fisher Leigh Fisher Mark Ritchie Amy Beck Zoe Otter Bernadette Hewitt Chris Eaves